 Those experiences were part of a great wave.
 Teachers were being fired all over the USA, accused of various kinds of disrespect for tradition and law.
 Many thousands of people were taking street-level action to protest and counteract the effects of bad law and bad policy.
 A notable chunk of that action was around reproductive justice and women’s rights; these things were front-page news.
 Everyone was learning from the courage and intelligence of the civil rights movement, which had likewise fostered the anti-war movement.

 By the middle of the nineteen-seventies, no longer a high school teacher, I was talking and teaching about women’s health and sexuality, pregnancy, childbirth and nursing, abortion, adoption and other motherhood themes.
-I had become a mother, and had started work on my first book; I was teaching women’s studies at local colleges (women all over the country were doing the research, inventing courses as fast as we could) - and teaching writing workshops in my apartment.
+I had become a mother, and had begun to work on my first book; I was teaching women’s studies at local colleges (women all over the country were doing the research, inventing curriculum as fast as we could) - and teaching writing workshops in my apartment.

 I’m a woman who began to be conscious at the end of the sixties in the USA, and began to grow into myself in the seventies.
 Before that time, though I was intelligent and competent, I didn’t really know who I was – or what the world was.
 More important, I had no idea I didn’t know those things.
 Luckily, I was educated by powerful social movements created by people struggling for liberation and justice.
-Like Oliver Wendell Holmes (of all people), I now say: Through great good fortune, in youth my heart was touched with fire.
+Like Oliver Wendell Holmes (of all people), I can now say: Through great good fortune, in youth my heart was touched with fire.